 Severely intoxicated people, or those suffering from an acute reaction to drugs, are a potential risk to themselves and others.
 Public safety and personal health risks make it critical to get these individuals off the street quickly, and into a safe environment.

 Central City Concern operates a roving van throughout the inner city to transport inebriated individuals to the Sobering Program.
-Called CHIERS (Central City Concern Hooper Inebriate Emergency Response Service), the van is staffed by EMTs trained to work with alcoholics, substance abusers and the mentally ill, thus providing significant assistance to the police.
+Called CHIERS (Central City Concern Hooper Inebriate Emergency Response Service), the van is staffed by medical professionals trained to work with people who are intoxicated or incapacitated by drugs and/or alcohol, thus providing significant assistance to the police.

 Click here for video comments from Sobering Program and Hooper Detox alumni.